GiuseppeScalora/SystemC-ele-hshl-/README.md

 Contained in this repository there is the program, written with the aid of the SystemC library for C++, that it is suppose to control a car engine and make it drive forward, backward, left and right with a simple 2-bit instruction.
 With this said, I will briefly explain what I did.
-I worked alongside with my colleague Adam Sulak, who helped me with the installation and the setup of the library in a linux WSL, so the program is run on a Linux (ubuntu) terminal.
+I worked alongside with my colleague Adam Sulak, who helped me with the installation and the setup of the library in a linux WSL, so the program is being run on a Linux (ubuntu) terminal.
 Taking inputs from the structure diagram and the FSM given, I thought of creating a whole system that would contain the testbench and the engine controller, which by consequence contains every single subsystem such as the "ctrl_fsm", "toggle_proc", "inst_reg_proc", "ctrl_fsm_state".
 These last mentioned subsystems are simply the hardware components that form the whole engine controller ("engine_ctrl").
 This last one, has a list of inputs and outputs that for testbenching purposes will be connected to the respective inputs and outputs of the testbench in order to generate some random inputs to test the behaviour of the machine.
 (I attached a diagram to understand better what I